 The Regional Justice Center (commonly abbreviated the “RJC”) is Clark County’s primary courthouse.
-Located in downtown Las Vegas at 200 Lewis Avenue, the RJC houses the following three courts:
+Located in downtown Las Vegas at 200 Lewis Avenue, the RJC houses the following two courts:

 The RJC hears all the criminal and personal injury cases arising out of Clark County.
 The building is open on weekdays from 7:15 a.m. to 5:30 p.m.

 On this page, our Las Vegas criminal defense lawyers answer frequently-asked-questions about the RJC including location, operating hours, phone numbers, and bail information.
 Click on a topic to go to that section.

 - 1. What is the Regional Justice Center?

 - 2. What is the address?

 - 3. How do I contact the RJC?

 - 4. When are business hours?

 - 5. Is my case at the RJC?